Marco-Furlan/Projects/AI Innovations in Web Marketing/readme.md

   <br>
 </p>

-Developing buyer personas is a critical step for a company to deeply understand its target audience.
+Developing buyer personas is a critical step for a company to understand its target audience.
 These semi-fictional representations, based on market research and real customer data, help marketers identify the preferences, behaviors, and challenges of their ideal customers.
 Buyer personas serve as a foundation for creating personalized and effective marketing campaigns.

 2. **Generation of web blogs and Instagram posts**